EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-New Delhi deploys encyclopedic coverage that reveals India's obsession with natural disasters.
-The Times of India produces a 'top developments' article -- a listicle format that breaks facts into digestible blocks, a sign the Indian public consumes earthquakes as educational spectacle.
+New Delhi deploys an encyclopedic treatment that reveals Indian obsession with natural disasters.
+The Times of India produces an article in 'top developments' format—a listicle structure that breaks facts into digestible blocks, signaling that Indian audiences consume earthquakes as educational spectacle.
 NDTV devotes three separate articles: one on tsunamis, one on potential damage, one on Japan's seismic vulnerability.

-The detail only the Times of India mentions: the 1% probability of a magnitude 8.0 megaquake is described alongside the context of the 'Chishima trough' -- the Kuril Trench.
-This level of geological precision is typical of Indian media treating natural disasters with a seriousness that India, itself earthquake-prone along the Himalayas, understands from the inside.
+The detail only the Times of India mentions: the 1% probability of a magnitude 8.0 megaquake is described with context of the "Chishima Trench"—the Kuril Trench.
+This level of geological precision is typical of Indian media treating natural disasters with seriousness that India itself, subject to earthquakes in the Himalayas, knows firsthand.

-India's framing is that of an Asian neighbor observing with technical empathy: no unnecessary dramatization, but meticulous mapping of risks, evacuations (128,000 residents), and the warning system.
-India learns from Japan as much as it covers it.
+The Indian framing is that of an Asian neighbor observing with technical empathy: no unnecessary dramatization, but meticulous mapping of risks, evacuations (128,000 residents), and the alert system.
+India learns from Japan as it covers it.

-Times of India listicle format turns catastrophe into educational content
+The Times of India's listicle format converts catastrophe into educational content

 Technical empathy masks absence of critical angle on Japanese nuclear policy